alozano-77/AWS-SAA-C02-Course/README.md

 There are just over 4 billion addresses.
 This was not very flexible because it was either too small or large for some corporations.
-Some IP addresses was always left unused.
+Some IP addresses were always left unused.

 #### 1.5.1.2.
 Classful Addressing